-Most base metals have coughed up earlier price gains in 2022.
-We have identified several potentially bearish items (and a few bullish items) related to slowing demand and rising energy costs.
+Base metals prices are mixed as we start 2023.
+We have identified several potentially bearish items (and a few bullish items) related to slowing demand and lower energy costs.

-As for the US Dollar, the USD index has dropped precipitously since early November and is now trading at levels not seen since August.
-However, it seems to have stalled for the moment as the DXY has largely traded sideways since mid-November.
-That said, it is still up about 11% for the year.
-Due to the inverse relationship of the DXY and dollar-denominated commodities, this interest rate policy is generally bullish on the DXY, and therefore likely to continue to weigh on CME & LME metals prices.
+As for the US Dollar, the USD index fell after the latest FOMC announcement.
+The Federal Reserve’s policy appears dovish; however, it is yet to be known how metals markets will react over the long term.
+If this policy is perceived as dovish, this would be bearish to the USD.
+Due to the inverse relationship of the DXY and dollar-denominated commodities, an interest rate policy that is bearish on the DXY and therefore could be supportive of CME & LME metals prices.
 As always, we will continue to watch the Federal Reserve’s actions and any hints of future rate hikes.

-Economic Slowdown (Bearish, Equally Surprise/Priced In).
+Economic Slowdown (Bearish, Mostly Surprise).
 Most recent economic data shows that economies throughout the world are slowing.
-This will likely weigh on metals prices and demand.
-However, we will keep reading the “tealeaves” for any hints economic recoveries and predicted ramp-ups in metals demand.
+For example, most economic data taken from China’s Lunar New Year indicates better activity than in 2020 & 2021 but is still down compared to the pre-COVID era.
+Slowing economies, especially that of China’s, will likely weigh on metals prices and demand.
+However, we will keep reading the “tea leaves” for any hints of economic recoveries and predicted ramp-ups in metals demand.